NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 accuracy of digital elevation models produced by the Stereo Pipeline.
 If they are not corrected, these uncertainties will result in systematic errors in the overall position and slope of the DEM.
-Severe distortions can occur as well, resulting in twisted or “taco shaped” DEMs, though in most cases these effects are quite subtle and hard to detect.
+Severe distortions can occur as well, resulting in twisted or "taco-shaped" DEMs, though in most cases these effects are quite subtle and hard to detect.
 In the worst case, such as with old mission data like Voyager or Apollo, these gross camera misalignments can inhibit Stereo Pipeline’s internal